MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 trim(' Hello World  ')
 ```

-And returns this result: `"Hello World"`
+And returns the result `"Hello World"`

 <a name="union"></a>